AAROC/aaroc.github.io/_posts/2014-11-26-Terre-des-hackers.md

 > [...] la vie du pass&eacute; nous semble mieux r&eacute;pondre a notre nature, pour la seule raison qu'elle r&eacute;pond mieux a notre langage.

 We are presented with an instrument of discovery, but it seems from "the future".
 Its controls, it's internal functioning, are exposed and seem foreign to us and we often find ourselves unable to find the terms needed to express our need for or usage of it.
 Sometimes, this makes it hard to ask for   newer, or better aeroplanes... after all, if it is only to deliver packages, why we can already do that with a boat or a train ?
 And these don't crash in the middle of the desert !
 Yes, but aeroplanes go where boats or trains cannot, they see from a different angle, and from their altitude, the world takes on a vastly different aspect.

 St. Exup&eacute;ry's point here is that we are beings bound by the language we speak, the terms we use - and often our reticence to adopt new ways is due to our sense of being at a lack of words.
-It is in our nature to explore, but in exploring, we need to remind ourselves that it end, not the means which drives us.
+It is in our nature to explore, but in exploring, we need to remind ourselves that it is the ends, not the means which drives us.

 > Nous sommes tous de jeunes barbares que nos jouets neufs &eacute;merveillent encore. […]